-I could have named my blog something about leaving my comfort zone.
+I could have named my blog something about leaving my comfort zone, because it seems like I’ve been doing a lot of that lately.
 In The Birth of Curren Christian Academy, I shared how we began homeschooling.
 That was a big leap out of my comfort zone.
 My biggest fear in homeschooling was that I wouldn’t do a good enough job and that my kids’ futures would be compromised as a result.
-But I prayed without ceasing and asked God for His guidance every step of the way.
-In fact, our school motto was Phillipians 4:13.
-“I can do all things through Christ who strengthens me.”
+I prayed without ceasing and asked God for His guidance every step of the way.
+For our school motto I chose Phillipians 4:13, “I can do all things through Christ who strengthens me,” to serve as a reminder that I wasn’t in it alone.
 Now with our homeschooling completed, I can look back and see His hand in our lives and that He was faithful to work through me.
+Because of that, it has become easier for me to take on new challenges that send me out of my comfort zone.

 What Does the Future Hold?

-Recently, I asked God what was next.
+When our younger child graduated, I asked God what was next.
 While homeschooling my kids, my entire world seemingly revolved around them.
 If I wasn’t teaching them, I was reading about homeschooling, comparing curriculum, planning field trips, or running my taxi service.
-But now my future looked like a blank canvas.
+In contrast, my future looked like a blank canvas.
 In some ways it was exciting as I thought about spending more time with my husband and pursuing my own interests, but in other ways I worried about feeling empty.
-It didn’t take long for God to point me in a new direction which, again, is taking me out of my comfort zone.
-I’m meeting people that are at rock bottom and have problems I haven’t had any prior experience with.
-God was faithful in homeschooling, so this time it’s a little easier to step out in faith and find out what He thinks I have to offer.
+It didn’t take long for God to point me in a new direction which, again, took me out of my comfort zone.
+It was another area that I hadn’t had any prior experience with.
+God was faithful in homeschooling, so this time it was a little easier to step out in faith and find out what He thought I had to offer, or what He wanted me to learn.

 In my younger years, when anticipating this time of life, I hoped that I might follow the teaching in Titus 2:3-5: